SkinnyPigeon/java_cards/game/Readme.md

   game.nextTurn();

-"Come on Dave, snap out of it" he says to himself as he realises his mind has drifted to the MbMbaM podcast he was listening on the way to the game.
+"Come on Dave, snap out of it" he says to himself as he realises his mind has drifted to the MbMbaM podcast he was listening to on the way to the game.
 The breifest glance at his opponent's look of dispair and the check he just played is enough to convince Dave that he has the upper hand.
 However with such a small pot it is time for him to play it cool.
 He also calmly checks.

   dave.check();